Advancing Research on Unconscious Priming: When can Scientists Claim an Indirect Task Advantage?

 The study reported three experiments.
 We did not consider the subanalyses for cued trials as the standard reasoning only related to the congruency effects.
 Note that we only counted the number of ``critical'' trials which were used in their analysis.

 The study deviated from the standard priming paradigm by just showing masked stimuli (in this case, coins) and no target stimuli.
 Presentation duration was varied in three conditions.
 For the separate conditions, participants were measured in one direct task and with three indirect measures.
 The appendix provided the required information for our reanalysis.
-We digitized their Figure S2 to derive at the $t$ values for the two indirect measures grip force and pallidal activation.
+We digitized their Figure S2 to derive the $t$ values for the two indirect measures grip force and pallidal activation.
 The third indirect measure, skin conductance, was NIE.
-Even though these results were only reported in the appendix, the study bases their interpretation on these results Note that $N=24$ relates to 24 participant $\times$ stimulus duration conditions in which the direct task was non-significant at an individual level.
-RTM.
+Even though these results were only reported in the appendix, the study bases their interpretation on these results.
+Note, that $N=24$ relates to 24 participant $\times$ stimulus duration conditions in which the direct task was non-significant at an individual level.

-SR: ``Based on the percentage of correct responses, the analysis could then be restricted to all situations where subjects guess at chance level about stimulus identity (fig. S2).
-Even in these situations, pallidal activation and hand-grip force were significantly higher for pounds as compared to pennies [...]
-These results indicate that motivational processes involved in boosting behavior are qualitatively similar, despite whether subjects are conscious or not of the reward at stake.'' (p.~906).
+Standard Reasoning: ``Based on the percentage of correct responses, the analysis could then be restricted to all situations where subjects guess at chance level about stimulus identity (fig. S2) [by removing situations with significant direct task results].
+Even in these situations, pallidal activation and hand-grip force were significantly higher for pounds as compared to pennies [...] '' (p.~906).

 The study reported two experiments.
 Both, E1 and E2, had different mask conditions (A vs. B).
-Only E1 provided the indirect task results such that we could reanalyze both conditions separately.
+Only E1 provided indirect task results such that we could reanalyze both conditions separately.
 For E2 we had to apply our reanalysis to both conditions aggregated.
 Therefore, we averaged over the given $d'$ values from both conditions.
-We did not consider the subanalyses on the difference and interaction between the two masks but only to the congruency effects as done in the standard reasoning.
-RTM.
+We did not consider the subanalyses on the difference and interaction between the two masks but only the congruency effects as they are taken for the standard reasoning.

 The study reported one experiment with one direct task and multiple indirect measures.
 However, we only considered the indirect effect on RTs as the fMRI analyses were NR.
-RTM.